emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 The solution is [automatic client failover](https://wiki.postgresql.org/wiki/New_in_postgres_10#Connection_Failover_and_Routing_in_libpq).

 This is entirely about the client.
 The clusters are all in version 9.6.
-It is important to notice that in order to benefit from this feature it is not necessary to install PG10 on the clusters, older versions will do just fine
+It is important to notice that in order to benefit from this feature it is not necessary to install PG10 on the clusters, older versions will do just fine.

 The client is only looking for the first node available.
 **READ-ONLY** (RO): It will pick any node (primary or secondary).
 **READ-WRITE** (RW): It will pick the first writable node (primary).

-Implications are important, with a solution to automatically failover connections, it is not longer necessary to rewrite the connection string manually.
+Implications are important, with a solution to automatically failover connections, it is no longer necessary to rewrite the connection string manually.
 The client is going to regain a connection and be instrumental in the measurement of downtime.

 #### Figuring how to setup the connection string properly